opensearch-project/documentation-website/_dashboards/index.md

 # Getting started with OpenSearch Dashboards

 OpenSearch Dashboards is an open-source, integrated visualization tool that makes it easy for users to explore their data in OpenSearch.
 From real-time application monitoring, threat detection, and incident management to personalized search, OpenSearch Dashboards gives you the data visualizations needed to graphically represent trends, outliers, and patterns in your data.
-The following image is an example of data visualizations in OpenSearch Dashboards.
+The image below shows a sample of data visualizations in OpenSearch Dashboards.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboard-flight.png" alt="User interface showing several data visualizations">

 ## Use cases for OpenSearch Dashboards

 In OpenSearch Dashboards, a data dashboard is a collection of charts, graphs, gauges, and other visualizations that give you a snapshot of the data that you're interested in and that you interact with.
 You can track, analyze, and display real-time search, monitoring, and analysis of business and operational data for use cases like application monitoring, log analytics, observability, and website search.
-The following image is an example of data visualization use cases for OpenSearch Dashboards.
+The image below shows data visualization use cases for OpenSearch Dashboards.

 <table style="table-layout: fixed; width: 100%;">
 <tbody>